New Zealand beat Pakistan by 21 runs to take control of T20 series

 Victory came at a cost for the Black Caps, whose captain Kane Williamson retired hurt with a hamstring injury while batting, placing him in doubt for the remainder of the five-match series.

-The match bore similarities to New Zealand’s 46-run win in the opening match in Auckland on Friday, with their attack taking wickets at regular intervals to deny Pakistan a foothold in their chase.
+The match bore similarities to New Zealand’s 46-run win in the opening match in Auckland on Friday, with another aggressive batting approach led from the top by Finn Allen.
+His 70 off 41 balls continued a run of form which the hard-hitting opener attributed to a change of approach.

-However, the target looked within sight before Fakhar was bowled by Milne for a power-packed 50 off 25 balls in the 10th over, leaving Pakistan 97-3.
+“I’ve been working hard on assessing conditions and choosing when to pull the trigger,” Allen said.

-They struggled from that point, with only Babar looking a threat until he was caught off Ben Sears for 66.
+“I’m always looking to score boundaries and be positive but it’s situational.
+It’s when to take a higher-risk option or a lower risk.”

-Milne finished with 4-33, having earlier removed the dangerous Mohammad Rizwan as Pakistan lost both openers with just 10 runs on the board.
+The target looked within sight for Pakistan before Fakhar was bowled by Milne for a power-packed 50 off 25 balls in the 10th over, leaving Pakistan 97-3.

 Comments